Btayeg/ProjectZebra/day1/lesson2.md

 ## Configure Terminal
 - Install a theme
-- Increase font size to 14pt
+- Increase font size to 14pt - CMD + - will change the font